PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_VisualisingDataInR.md

 sort: 9
 ---

-﻿﻿# Data Science X, Data-lab Day Y: Creative Brief Component - Z
+﻿﻿# Datalab 02: Visualising Data in R

 This data-lab day will focus on XXXXXXX.
 We are going to cover YYYYYYYYYYYYYYY and apply those concepts to create a solution to a component of our data-lab project.